Trinidad: Demographics

-As of the 2011 Trinidad and Tobago Census, the population was 35.43% Indian, 34.22% African, 7.66% mixed African and East Indian, and 15.16% other mixed.
+As of the 2011 Trinidad and Tobago Census, Trinidad's population was 37% Indo-Trinidadian, 32% Afro-Trinidadian, and 24% mixed race.
 Venezuela has also had a great impact on Trinidad's culture, such as introducing the music style parang to the island.
 Many groups overlap.
-For example, a "Dougla" is a person of African and East Indian descent who may identify as being part of either group.
+For example, a "Dougla" is a person of African and Indian descent.

 Culture

 There are multiple festivals on Trinidad, featuring the music of the Caribbean and the steelpan (which originated on Trinidad and is the country's national instrument); These festivals include the multi-national, pre-Lenten Carnivál, J'ouvert, and Panorama, the national steelpan competition.

-In addition to the traditional Christian holidays and official public days (such as Boxing Day, Christmas, Easter Sunday, Easter Monday, Emancipation Day, Good Friday, Independence Day, Labour Day, New Year’s Day, and Republic Day) in Trinidad, the island nation also celebrates a significant percentage of its population’s Indian ancestry (of both Hindu and Muslim backgrounds), with officially-recognised holidays such as Divali, Dussehra, Eid al-Fitr, Ganesh Chaturthi, Indian Arrival Day, Krishna Janmashtami, Maha Shivaratri, Navaratri, and Phagwah.
-Sites of cultural or religious significance include Mount Saint Benedict and the Temple in the Sea.
+In addition to the traditional Christian holidays and official public days (such as Boxing Day, Christmas, Easter Sunday, Easter Monday, Emancipation Day, Good Friday, Independence Day, Labour Day, New Year's Day, and Republic Day) in Trinidad, the island nation also celebrates a significant percentage of its population's Indian ancestry (of both Hindu and Muslim backgrounds), with officially-recognised holidays such as Divali, Eid al-Fitr and Indian Arrival Day.
+Sites of cultural or religious significance include Mount Saint Benedict, the Temple in the Sea, and the Karyasiddhi Hanuman murti in Carapichaima.